MELnRose/ito5002-interation-2/content/resources/_index.md

 ---
 title: "Resources"
 date: 2023-07-21T14:32:01+10:00
-description: "Further information that may assist you to increase your super balance at retirement."
+description: ""
 ---

 ## External resources
-This section provides further information that may assist you to increase your super return at retirement
+Further information that may assist you to increase your super balance at retirement.
 ### Super Guru
 [Super Guru](https://www.superguru.com.au/)